Current studies

 Where: on-site, George Mason University - Fairfax

-Compensation: $10 or $5 and a t-shirt for your child (your choice)
+Compensation: $5 and a t-shirt for your child

 Topic: Help us learn about how exposure to information affects children’s engagement on a puzzle task.